Masters in Journalism and Media Studies

 This approach will enable you to conduct research into a wide range of media interests: newsroom practices, media democracy, broadcast policy, community radio, HIV/Aids media, gender issues, sports media, new media, globalised media and reception, tabloids, development media, etc. The School of Journalism and Media studies has a range of specialist knowledge in the broad fields and can supervise across a range of important areas.

 Other than the educational rationale, this approach responds to the financial constraints of offering a number of research focuses to a relatively small group of students with differing interests with each intake.
-This flexibility enables us simultaneously to adjust to the particular interests of specific sponsors, for example mid-career journalists funded by their media organizations; media educators funded by their tertiary institutions, as well as international bodies concerned with media development.
+This flexibility enables us simultaneously to adjust to the particular interests of specific sponsors, for example, mid-career journalists funded by their media organisations; media educators funded by their tertiary institutions, as well as international bodies concerned with media development.

 Our location in Grahamstown is somewhat unusual for a Journalism and Media Studies School.
 This distance from urban centres is arguably enabling for students engaged in focused study, particularly as there is a well resourced and efficient library system.
 We have a dedicated post-graduate computer laboratory and seminar rooms, electronic resources and support programmes.
-As a relatively small university, students receive personal attention and supervision from our well qualified staff that work in a range of specialised areas and have published widely in the field, both nationally and internationally.
+As a relatively small university, students receive personal attention and supervision from our well-qualified staff that work in a range of specialised areas and have published widely in the field, both nationally and internationally.

 Our MA consists of a coursework module which counts for 50% of the mark followed by a half-thesis which counts for 50%.
 The MA should take between 18 months and two years to complete.